LovepreetSinghGhuman/MLopsAutoencoder/README.txt

 ## Additional Notes

 - All files are UTF-8 encoded (see [src/convert_to_utf8.py](src/convert_to_utf8.py)).
+  - The CI/CD pipeline checks and converts all Python, CSV, and requirements files to UTF-8 encoding before running any jobs.
+  - If you see an encoding error in the pipeline, open the file in VS Code and use "Save with Encoding" → "UTF-8".
 - Data files are excluded from version control via [.gitignore](.gitignore) and managed with Git LFS ([.gitattributes](.gitattributes)).
 - For any issues, see logs in GitHub Actions or Kubernetes pods.
 - **Model artifacts in `models/` are managed by the pipeline and should not be tracked in git.**